cse110-fall22-group1/cse110-fall22-group1/admin/meetings/11142022-week7-sprint1-review.md

 - [x] Sidharth Kumar

 ### Agenda
-* Reviewing our sprint progress for the first half
+* Reviewing our sprint progress
-* Retrospective meeting for the second half
+* Planning of the next sprint

 ### Sprint Review
-* Discussed about backend meetings
+* Discussed backend progress
-* Talked about finished the pipeline
+* Talked about finished pipeline
 * Reviewed our progress on the fronend design, getting reviews from everyone.
-* Reivewed on Fronend mobbing not productive enough, and talked about how we can improve and be more productive
+* Reivewed on fronend mobbing not productive enough, and talked about how we can improve
-* Reviewed on mobbing that it is hard to find a time for everyone to meet together, maybe can split into pair programming now on
+* Reviewed on mobbing that it is hard to find a time for everyone to meet together, maybe can split into pair programming from now on

 ### New Sprint Planning
-* Planning to work on the methods and testing for backend
+* Planning to work on the basic functionality and unit testing
 * Planning on go to V2 design

 ![text](group-photos.png)